 - Provides high-quality protein.

-- Provides a significant amount of calcium.
+- Provides a sensational amount of calcium.

 - Contains super-healthy fats, including the precious omega-3 fats most of us don’t eat enough of.